dominik-ilja/delta-desk-notes/Tasks/Lists/Question List.md

 ---
 Complete: false
-Tasks: 41
+Tasks: 43
-Tasks Remaining: 31
+Tasks Remaining: 33
 Tasks Complete: 10
 Date Completed:
 ---
 # Question List
 ## General

 - [ ] How would you place the developers?
 How do you feel about there skills and ability to work in a team?
 - [ ] What do you feel are the biggest things that we need to improve on as a company?
 - [ ] How could we create a system to allow the clients to see what we're currently working on.
-- [ ] What Vietnamese and Islamic holidays will the developers be taking time off for?
-- [ ] What is an Azure resource group?
-- [ ] What is Azure static web app?
 - [ ] What jobs could cause big problems if they don't run?
 - [ ] What are message queues?
 - [ ] What does serverless mean?
+- [ ] Who is Mark Marit?
+- [ ] What is ConnectWise?
-- [ ]
+- [ ] What does the coalesce keyword mean in MS SQL Server?

 ### Completed